 Plastics have become part of our everyday life.
 They are inexpensive, convenient and used in many applications.
 However, the single-use nature of many of these plastics contributes to a wasteful, take-make-dispose economy.

 On 13 June 2021, the State Government announced Western Australia’s Plan for Plastics.
 This follows previous action on plastic, including the introduction of a lightweight plastic bag ban in 2018 and a container deposit scheme in 2020.

+The Plan for Plastics was released in response to community feedback and provides a roadmap towards a more sustainable, plastic-free WA.
 The plan is consistent with the waste hierarchy by promoting actions that:

 - prioritise avoiding single-use plastics

-- thick plastic bags
+- thick plastic shopping bags

-- polystyrene food containers
+- expanded polystyrene (EPS) takeaway food containers

 - helium balloon releases

 - unlidded takeaway food containers.

 Visit our webpage for Stage 1, which provides information to support the transition away from plastic.

 Items banned in Stage 2 include: